 Nursing Schools in Manhattan with Program Overviews

 Aspiring nurses in Manhattan can choose from several schools.
-Read an overview of admission and program requirements for three schools within one mile of downtown Manhattan to decide which one is right for you.
+Read an overview of admission and program requirements for three schools within about one mile of downtown Manhattan to decide which one is right for you.